Start9Labs/documentation/site/source/developer-docs/specification/config-spec.rst

 Pointer
 --------

-The pointer type *points* to a config value on another service installed on embassyOS (ie. package subtype) or to the embassyOS system (ie. system subtype).
+The pointer type *points* to a config value on another service installed on StartOS (ie. package subtype) or to the StartOS system (ie. system subtype).
 When pointing to another service, the ``selector`` field indicates the path to the desired config variable.

 .. code-block::
     :caption: ValueSpec Type